 Choose Tools and Techniques for Measuring Performance

 How do you measure performance?
 There are a number of tools and techniques that can help you measure performance.
 You need to choose the right one according to the nature of your project.
 Some great tools and techniques to use as performance indicators are Earned Value Management (EVM) technique and Percent Completion.
+These tools can help you allocate the costs, improving your overall budget management.

 - 9 Steps to Writing a Project Time Management Plan